-The Emancipation Memorial in Washington, D.C. was paid for with donations from former slaves.
-Frederick Douglass and Ulysses S. Grant were among those who attended its dedication in 1876.
+The Emancipation Memorial in Washington, D.C., was funded by donations from former slaves.
+Frederick Douglass and Ulysses S. Grant attended its dedication in 1876.

 Through the study of world history, we learn that freedom is the exception to the human experience, not the rule.
 Not so in the United States.
 When Thomas Paine wrote in 1776 in his pamphlet Common Sense that “We have it in our power to begin the world over again,” even he probably could not have anticipated the positive impact the United States would have on the world.
 By limiting government and promoting the liberty and dignity of the individual, our Founding Fathers changed the course of human history.